ArtistWorks: Background

 After his retirement as an executive from AOL in 1999, David Butler began his quest to learn jazz guitar but had difficulty finding an adequate local instructor.
 He turned to many books and tapes but found those resources frustrating and inadequate.
 The idea of ArtistWorks stemmed from his desire to democratize access to master musicians.
 His wish to connect students from all over the world with accomplished players was the basis for developing ArtistWorks.
 In 2008 the company was launched by Butler and his wife, Patricia Butler, who went on to develop this platform for quality interactive online instruction.

 In 2018 ArtistWorks launched the "ArtistWorks Music Certificate Program," a 12-week structured online learning experience with four skill levels.
 The Program uses both patented technology and academic accreditation from the Western Association of Schools and Colleges as a Supplemental Education Provider(2017).
 ArtistWorks has also made this program available for high schools, offering school credit to students.
 Courses include instruction in blues guitar and ukulele.
 ArtistWorks has developed an industry-unique automated scoring rubric that will be used for mass assessment of Certificate Program students’ performance skills.

 In 2019 ArtistWorks launched a new podcast focusing on interviews with master musicians called the “ArtistWorks Music Series.”
 The first episode includes an interview with Mike Marshall and is titled “The Blurring of Bluegrass.”

-On June 25, 2021, ArtistWorks joined the world's leading online music education and instruction alliance, committing deeper to their mission to "Teach the World Music".
-The company was acquired by a Growth Catalyst Partners portfolio company "TrueFire Studios", a consortium of major online music instruction companies.
-ArtistWorks will remain an independent entity and Video Exchange Learning continues to be exclusively and uniquely found only at ArtistWorks.
+On June 25, 2021, ArtistWorks was acquired by the Growth Catalyst Partners portfolio company TrueFire Studios, a consortium of online music instruction companies.
+ArtistWorks' Video Exchange Learning continued as its exclusive program.